scripting/artDownloader/README.md

 It's a growing folder of great art, for use in a screen saver, or whatever other app you might have in mind.

-Bill Gates has this in his house, but i think everyone should be able to have it.
-You shouldn't have to be rich to have your life enriched by art.
+Bill Gates has this in his house, but you shouldn't have to be rich to have your life enriched by art.

 It's possible because there's a relatively new thing on Twitter, where people have adopted famous artists, they post their great works, and retweet works of other famous artist accounts, so it's like a little social network of great art.